getBoolean/flutter_boolean_template/README.md

 ## Testing

-### Mocks

-This project uses Mocktail to create mocks and fakes.
+- This project uses Mocktail to create mocks and fakes.
 Follow the instructions in the [Mocktail README](https://pub.dev/packages/mocktail).

-### Widget and Unit Tests

-Tests are located in the `test` root directory and each package.
+- Tests are located in the `test` root directory and each package.
 To run all tests, run the following command:

 ```bash
 melos run test